IvicaPetrsoric/MyRSSFeeder/README.md

 # RSS Reader

  RSS reader app in Swift 4.
+Based on fetching XML content, parsing and showing details to user.
 #
 RSS feeds screen:
 - Shows a list of RSS feeds